-Here you will find information about local Kotor ferry(also known as Bay of Kotor ferry, Kamenari-Lepetane ferry, or Lepetane-Kamenari ferry) and international ferries running between Bar, Montenegro and Bari and Ancona in Italy.
+Here you will find information about local Kotor ferry(also known as Bay of Kotor ferry, Lepetane Kamenari ferry, or Kamenari-Lepetane ferry) and international ferries running between Bar, Montenegro and Bari and Ancona in Italy.

 Since publishing this post, we received a number of inquiries about Montenegro ferries.
 Roughly speaking, questions fit into two buckets: 1. any changes to Lepetane-Kamenari ferry prices and schedule since 2014; 2. how to get to (or from) Montenegro by ferry.

 Instead of replying separately to every email we get, we decided to expand this post with information about international ferries serving Montenegro.
-If you came here for the information about Kamenari-Lepetane ferry, skip directly there.
+If you came here for the information about Lepetane Kamenari ferry, skip directly there.

 International Ferries to/from Montenegro

-There are two international passenger ferry routes between Montenegro and Italy:
+There used to be two international passenger ferry routes between Montenegro and Italy:

 Bar <—> Bari and Bar <—> Ancona operated by Montenegro Lines.